 How to use essential oils for odour elimination in the kitchen

-Any of the above oils can used in a diffuser or burner to help rid of cooking smells, however the following combinations work well.
+Any of the above oils can be used in a diffuser or burner to help rid of cooking smells, however, the following combinations work well.

-You will notice that a citrus oil has mostly been paired with a herb oil.
-The citrus oils are generally top note oils, which means that while they give a fresh potent scent, they evaporate more quickly.
+You will notice that a citrus oil has mostly been paired with herb oil.
+The citrus oils are generally top-note oils, which means that while they give a fresh potent scent, they evaporate more quickly.

 Basil & Bergamot

 Lemon & Peppermint